 And after the Big Guys get theirs, you keep half.

-So... you've just put up a monster year in Podunk City, USA.
-And you've made a whopping $54,000.
-Not awful.
-WAY better than the $20,000 you'd make flipping burgers.
-But for a home run year, it’s just not that great.
+So to regroup, let's say you've just put up a monster year in Podunk City, USA, and you've made a whopping $54,000.
+Not awful, and still better than the $20,000 you'd make flipping burgers.

 Now let's go to Silicon Valley, California.
-(And we could just as easily do Manhattan or Chicago or Dallas or any other major city in a hot market era.)
+(And we could just as easily do Manhattan or Chicago or Dallas or any other major city in a hot market area.)

-And the numbers are vastly different.
-A decent home in Palo Alto or Atherton or Woodside or Los Altos Hills sells for $5 million and there are tons of homes that sell for well above $10 million.
+They have the cash, so the homes they want have to be worth it.
+The numbers are vastly different from dear old Podunk.
+A decent home in Palo Alto or Atherton or Woodside or Los Altos Hills sells for five million, and there are tons of homes that sell for well above ten million (source).